mgrewe/ovmf/INSTALLATION.md

 ## 1.2 Setup Conda environment

-Open the `Anaconda Prompt` from the start menu.
+Open the application called `Anaconda Prompt` from the start menu.
 It will typically open in your user's home directory, e.g., `c:\Users\mgrewe`.
 You can change to a different directory or just install the OVMF there.
+All files will be automatically created in a sub-directory called `ovmf`.

 To prepare and activate a conda environment, type the following lines into the `Anaconda Prompt`: